MicrosoftDocs/powerapps-docs/powerapps-docs/user/well-written-input-text-copilot.md

 When trying to quickly input text into multiline text boxes or rich text editors in a canvas app, you might worry about forming complete sentences and having grammatically correct text.
 With the assistance of Copilot, you can quickly jot down ideas in a text box without worrying about format and grammar.
 Copilot corrects errors in grammar and eloquently refines your ideas.
 You can also change the tone and length of the output to fit the scenario.

 > [!IMPORTANT]
-> - To use this feature, your admin must allow data movement across regions.
-Your environment must also be in a supported region.
-For information about supported regions and how to allow data movement across regions, see [Enable copilots and generative AI features](/power-platform/admin/geographical-availability-copilot).
+> - To use this feature, your environment must be in a US region.
+> - To use this feature, the browser language must be 'en'
 > - This capability is powered by [Azure OpenAI Service](/azure/cognitive-services/openai/overview).
 > - This capability may be subject to usage limits or capacity throttling.
 > - Copilot isn't supported and won't work for environments that have customer-managed key (CMK) or have lockbox.